-The Audit Committee has appointed Ernst & Young LLP as the Company's independent registered public accounting firm for 2015.
+The Audit Committee has appointed Ernst & Young LLP as the Company's independent registered public accounting firm for 2016.
 Representatives of Ernst & Young LLP will attend the Annual Meeting and will have the opportunity to make a statement if they desire to do so.
 They will also be available to respond to appropriate questions.

 The Company's organizational documents do not require that the stockholders ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm, and stockholder ratification is not binding on the Company, the Board or the Audit Committee.
 The Company requests such ratification, however, as a matter of good corporate practice.
-The ratification of the selection of Ernst & Young LLP requires the affirmative vote of a majority of the votes cast on the proposal at the Annual Meeting.
 Our Board, including our Audit Committee, values the opinions of our stockholders and, to the extent there is any significant vote against the ratification of the selection of Ernst & Young LLP as disclosed in this Proxy Statement, we will consider our stockholders' concerns and evaluate what actions may be appropriate to address those concerns, although the Audit Committee, in its discretion, may still retain Ernst & Young LLP.

-The following table shows information about fees billed to the Company by Ernst & Young LLP for the fiscal years ended December 31, 2014 and 2013:
+The following table shows information about fees billed to the Company by Ernst & Young LLP for the fiscal years ended December 31, 2015 and 2014:

-Fees billed by Ernst & Young LLP 2014 2013
+Fees billed by Ernst & Young LLP 2015 2014

-Audit Fees(1) \$ 294,804 \$ 1,017,020
+Audit Fees(1) \$372,179 \$294,804

 Audit Related Fees

-Tax Fees \$ 65,031 \$ 13,000
+Tax Fees \$ 59,232 \$ 65,031

 All Other Fees

-Total \$ 359,835 \$ 1,030,020
+Total \$431,411 \$359,835

-(1) Includes fees associated with the annual audit of our financial statements, the reviews of our interim financial statements and the issuance of consent and comfort letters in connection with registration statements, including, with respect to the year ended December 31, 2013, the filing our registration statement on Form S-1 for our initial public offering.
+(1) Includes fees associated with the annual audit of our financial statements, the reviews of our interim financial statements and the issuance of consent and comfort letters in connection with registration statements.